KonstantinTomashevich/Emergence/README.md

 ### Libraries

 - [Flow](./Library/Public/Flow/README.md): compact user-friendly task registration library.
-It verifies that there is no cycles, no missing dependencies and no data races between registered tasks.
+It verifies that there is no circular dependencies, no missing dependencies and no data races between registered tasks.
 - [Handling](./Library/Public/Handling/README.md): compact handle-based ownership implementation.
 - [SyntaxSugar](./Library/Public/SyntaxSugar/README.md): contains syntax sugar for other libraries and service implementations.